 Dissolve the sugar and cornstarch in the water in a large saucepan over low heat.
 Raise the heat and bring to a boil; cook until thick and it's reached a syrup-like consistency, about 15 minutes.
 Remove from the heat and cool.

 When the sugar syrup is completely cooled, add the pureed berries and mix well.

-Place the mixture in a glass or plastic container and freeze uncovered until it is solid, about 4 hours.
+Place the mixture in a glass or plastic container and freeze uncovered until it is solid, 5 to 6 hours.

 Cut the sorbet into chunks and process in a blender or food processor until smooth and creamy.